IntuitDeveloper/intuitdeveloper.github.io/smallbizhack-sydney/README.md

 5. For this example, we are doing a data query using the QuickBooks `query` endpoint against the `customer` entity.
 Click on the **customer** folder in the Postman explorer panel, and select the **Customer-ReadAll** request.

      We want to get a list of all the customers that owe my small business client money!

-The query API uses SQL like queries (_note: we will soon be launching a GraphQL version of the API which will improve performance and code efficiency_).
+     **NOTE**: The query API uses SQL like queries.
+See details of the [query API](https://developer.intuit.com/docs/00_quickbooks_online/2_build/20_explore_the_quickbooks_online_api/50_data_queries).
+We will soon be launching a GraphQL version of the API which will improve performance and code efficiency_).

      In the **body** tab, change the SQL query to:

     ```SELECT * FROM customer WHERE Balance > '0.0'```

-    More details on the [query API](https://developer.intuit.com/docs/00_quickbooks_online/2_build/20_explore_the_quickbooks_online_api/50_data_queries)

 6. Click **Send**.
 You should get back a list of customers who have unpaid balance.